Quezal17/StackOverflow_Analyzer/Spark/README.md

 ### Retrieving data from Kafka

-The streaming is configured to read from Kafka topic _stackoverflow_, preparing data for being processed.
+The streaming is configured to read from Kafka topic _stackoverflow_ in order to prepare the data to be processed.

 ```java